2013 • 07 • 20

 I must admit nothing really shocked me.
 I didn’t have any unpleasant experiences in the Philippines.
 If I must say something that caught me off guard it must be the difference with the other Southeast Asian countries.
 I did expect the Philippines to be different, but not that different.

-I traveled in South America for a while and the Philippines reminded me this trip.
-I saw colorful jeepneys, I experienced a really relaxed atmosphere, drank cheap rum and came across a religion that’s so different from the surrounding countries.
+I traveled in South America for a while and the Philippines reminded me of this trip.
+I saw colorful jeepneys, I experienced a really relaxed atmosphere, drank cheap rum, and came across a religion that’s so different from the surrounding countries.
 I absolutely liked it.
-It is such a nice breath of fresh air after seeing all the temples, tuk-tuks and monks in the rest of South East Asia.
+It is such a nice breath of fresh air after seeing all the temples, tuk-tuks, and monks in the rest of South East Asia.

 I was surprised that in the Philippines everybody speaks English!
-Usually in the other Asian there is a big language barrier and sometimes it’s hard to be understood (especially in the more remote areas).
-But in the Philippines everybody is able to speak English.
-This makes it much more easy to travel around and have a good conversation with the people in the country.
+Usually, in the other Asian countries, there is a big language barrier and sometimes it’s hard to be understood (especially in the more remote areas).
+But in the Philippines, everybody is able to speak English.
+This makes it much easier to travel around and have a good conversation with the people in the country.
 You are able to communicate at a deeper level.

 7. We love learning more from first-hand experiences of travelers in the country.
 Which area do you think the tourism industry in the Philippines certainly has room for improvement?

 When I entered the Philippines I was given a 3-week visa (it’s actually a visa exemption).
 Most countries in Southeast Asia give visitors a free one-month visa.
 I think this can be a really big improvement.
 Make it 4 weeks instead of 3.
 If they decide to do this I’m sure it will be a big impulse for tourism in the Philippines.